jsynowiec/node-flowtype-boilerplate/README.md

 + [NPM scripts for common operations](#available-scripts),
 + [.editorconfig][editorconfig] for consistent file format,
 + [Yarn][yarn] lockfile so only verified and up-to-date dependencies are installed.
++ Automated Acceptance Testing with Cucumber
++ CloudFormation configuration
++ Docker container
++ Buildkite configuration
++ Command Dispatching with MotoTaxi
-+ Guidance for CQRS architecture.
++ Guidance for CQRS architecture

 ## Global Install